MUKUL1234568/Stayhubbb/README.md

 ## Overview

-This project is a full-stack web application developed as a clone of Airbnb using the MERN stack (MongoDB, Express.js, React.js, Node.js).
+This project is a full-stack web application developed  using the MERN stack (MongoDB, Express.js, React.js, Node.js).
 It aims to replicate the core functionality , allowing users to search for accommodations, view details, make bookings, and manage their listings.

 ## Getting Started